This is a homeschool dad’s thoughts on how to engage in your homeschool. James Wiedrick is dad to our four kids, Hannah, Madelyn, Rachel, and Zachary.

 - We should all be working to find our own individual way of expressing ourselves so we not only grow in maturity and wisdom but also become positive net contributors to society.

 - Who are you?
 What lights you up?
-What can you do to best to share you?
+What can you do best to share yourself?
 Then listen to them (to your children), listen some more, and listen a little longer.

 People also ask: